-Similarly, journalists from Tinig ng Plaridel and UPLB Perspective shared how their organizations were red-tagged online - frequently hounded by trolls and a media personality who's also a Duterte staunch supporter.
+Similarly, journalists from Tinig ng Plaridel and UPLB Perspective shared how their organizations were red-tagged online frequently hounded by trolls and a media personality who's also a Duterte staunch supporter.
 Hundreds of comments not only red-tagged them but even threatened the organizations and personally called out the editors.

-numbers in the More than growing case of red-tagging against publications. campus these knocks persistent and notifications personal have student. impacts on each especially on their mental health.
+More than numbers in the growing case of red-tagging publications. against campus these knocks and persistent notifications personal have student. impacts on each especially on their mental health.
 Many thought of stopping writing or leaving their publications completely, but decided to push through.
 One journalist said that the red-tagging was one main factor why he resigned from his post.